-The family farm tax has fatally undermined the trust of farmers and the wider rural community in the Government
+The family farm tax has fatally undermined the trust of rural communities in the Government

 My Lords, I draw attention to my entry in the Register of Lords’ Interests as chairman of the Countryside Alliance.